High mass but low spin: an exclusion region to rule out hierarchical black-hole mergers as a mechanism to populate the pair-instability mass gap: Ng+1g hierarchical assembly

 After $\ssim 10$ generations (green triangles in Fig.~\ref{fewtrackssimple}), the BHs enter the proper intermediate-mass regime $m\gtrsim 100M_\odot$ and the spin starts to decrease.
 In particular, we find that $\chi\lesssim 0.8$ ($\chi\lesssim 0.4$) for $m\gtrsim 100 M_\odot$ ($m\gtrsim 1000M_\odot$) at the $\ssim 95\%$ level (Fig.~\ref{both90int}).

 The large-$m$ limit of our $N$g+1g merger chains corresponds to events with progressively lower mass ratio $q$.
-In this test-particle regime, incoming 1g BHs that are co- {(counter-)} rotating with the $N$g BH tend to increase (decrease) its spin.
-Although these two outcomes are equally likely for isotropic encounters, their effects do not cancel out because counter-rotating orbits are more efficient at extracting angular momentum than co-rotating orbits are at depositing it \citep{2003ApJ...585L.101H}.
+In this test-particle regime, incoming 1g BHs that are corotating (counter-rotating) with the $N$g BH tend to increase (decrease) its spin.
+Although these two outcomes are equally likely for isotropic encounters, their effects do not cancel out because counter-rotating orbits are more efficient at extracting angular momentum than corotating orbits are at depositing it \citep{2003ApJ...585L.101H}.
 This is the same behavior found in the so-called ``chaotic accretion'' model of supermassive-BH growth \citep{2006MNRAS.373L..90K}.

 For a short proof, let us Taylor-expand the expression of the post-merger BH spin by \cite{2016ApJ...825L..19H} to first order $q$:

 Here $\chi$ and $\theta$ indicate the spin of the $N$g primary, and the function